deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Getting Started
 ===============

+In ``mrsimulator``, the user initializes objects from three mrsimulator classes: SpinSystem, Method, and Simulator.
+SpinSystem defines the spin system tensor parameters used to generate a particular subspectrum, and Method defines the parameters for the particular NMR measurement that is to be simulated.
+A list of Method and SpinSystem objects are used to initialize a Simulator object, whic is then used to generate the corresponding NMR spectra--returned as a CSDM object in each Method object.
+There is an additional class, SignalProcessor, for applying various post-simulation signal processing operations to CSDM dataset objects.
+All objects can be serialized.
+We adopt the Javascript Object Notation (JSON) as the file-serialization format for the model because it is human-readable, if properly organized,as well as easily integrable with any number of programming languages and related software packages.
+It is also the preferred serialization for data exchange in web-based applications.

-We have put together some introductory examples which outline the basic use of ``mrsimulator``.
+Here, we have put together some introductory examples which outline the basic use of ``mrsimulator``.
 For more detailed documentation on the usage of ``mrsimulator`` classes, see the User Documentation section.
 Also, check out our :ref:`example_gallery` and :ref:`fitting_examples`.